 Ensure you are pursuing the right major for your career goals

 Many college students find choosing a major difficult or are uncertain about whether to change their major.
 Itís important to assess your own strengths, abilities, and values and how they fit within a particular career or field of study.
-If you are interested in learning more about careers in criminal justice and law enforcement, consider taking CJS 110 Careers in Criminal Justice, connect with SLC faculty and instructors and visit Career Services for additional resources.
+If you are interested in learning more about careers in criminal justice and law enforcement, consider taking CJS 110 Careers in Criminal Justice, connect with SLC faculty and instructors and visit the Career Development Center for additional resources.

 Understand My Degree Requirements